yueyu19/yueyu19.github.io/_teaching/traffic.md

 ## Static traffic equilibra and Wardrop equilibrium principle

-Static traffic equilibra is a class of models for traffic patterns, which make the following assumptions.
+Static traffic equilibra is a class of models for traffic patterns, where

-* The link flows and traffic demands remain approximately constant during the time of interest.
+* the link flows and traffic demands remain approximately constant during the time of interest,
-* The cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects.
+* the cost of exiting each link (e.g., time or fuel cost) is a nondecreasing function of its link flow, due to congestion effects,
-* Only the paths with the lowest sum of link costs are used by the travelers
+* only the paths with the lowest sum of link costs are used by the travelers.

 The last assumption is also known as the [Wardrop equilibrium principle](https://en.wikipedia.org/wiki/John_Glen_Wardrop).
 The principle agrees with our intuition that travelers would swicth to an alternative path with lower cost, whenever available.